oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 > ⚠️ Note for reviewer: This will go in a separate reference design in the future, but I want to get conv2d out since there are many customers asking for it already.

 In this design, pipes are used to transfer data between kernels, and between the design and the testbench (host code).
 An aggregate type (`fpga_tools::DataBundle`) is used to allow multiple pixels to transfer in one clock cycle.
-To help with this, this reference design uses the `writeFrameToPipe()` and `readFrameFromPipe()` functions, which are defined in `include/vvp_stream_adapters.hpp`.
+To help with this, this reference design uses the `WriteFrameToPipe()` and `ReadFrameFromPipe()` functions, which are defined in `include/vvp_stream_adapters.hpp`.

-`writeFrameToPipe()` writes the contents of an array of pixels into a SYCL pipe that can be consumed by a oneAPI kernel.
+`WriteFrameToPipe()` writes the contents of an array of pixels into a SYCL pipe that can be consumed by a oneAPI kernel.
 It detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
 It also generates start-of-packet and end-of-packet sideband signals like a video/vision processing (VVP) FPGA IP would, so you can test that your IP complies with the VVP standard.

-`readFrameFromPipe()` consumes groups of pixels from a SYCL pipe and writes the pixels sequentially to a block of memory.
-Like `writeFrameToPipe()`, this function also detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
+`ReadFrameFromPipe()` consumes groups of pixels from a SYCL pipe and writes the pixels sequentially to a block of memory.
+Like `WriteFrameToPipe()`, this function also detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
 It parses start-of-packet and end-of-packet sideband signals like a video/vision processing (VVP) FPGA IP would, and informs you of any errors via its output arguments.
 If this function detects an un-expected start-of-packet signal, it will print a note and write the new frame over the previous partial frame.
-It will return once it has read a complete frame, so if your design does not completely output a frame, the `readFrameFromPipe()` function will hang.
+It will return once it has read a complete frame, so if your design does not completely output a frame, the `ReadFrameFromPipe()` function will hang.

-Finally, `writeDummyPixelsToPipe()` writes dummy pixels to a SYCL pipe to let you flush a kernel that buffers data.
-This function behaves similarly to `writeFrameToPipe()`, except that the pixels it writes always have both the `start-of-frame` and `end-of-line` signals high, so they will be easily identifiable in simulation waveforms.
+Finally, `WriteDummyPixelsToPipe()` writes dummy pixels to a SYCL pipe to let you flush a kernel that buffers data.
+This function behaves similarly to `WriteFrameToPipe()`, except that the pixels it writes always have both the `start-of-frame` and `end-of-line` signals high, so they will be easily identifiable in simulation waveforms.

 The following diagram illustrates how these functions adapt image data to pipes, and how they add and process sideband signals.